MrChadMWood/Documentation/linux_file_permissions.md

 This is three distinct permission sets being applied to any file or directory.

-Permissions to be applied include read, write, and execute.
+Permissions to be applied include read, write, and execute- shortened to "rwe" for easy reference.
+The administrators job is to take combinations of these three permissions (rwe) and apply a combination to each kind of user (owner, group, and everyone else).

+This match-making process is enabled via the following implementation process:

 #### Octal Value, File Permissions Set, Permissions Description